TheHenryWills/CountryWrangler/README.md

 >>> DE
 ```

-Enabling fuzzy lookup by passing `use_fuzzy=True` option virtually all variations of country names can be captured and matched.
+The `use_fuzzy=True` option captures and matches virtually all variations of country names.
 Although using fuzzy lookup may incur a significant performance cost of approximately 100x slower than the normal lookup.

 ```python
 import countrywrangler as cw